usharanikj/entity_resolution_for_customer_data/README.md

 ## 1. Project Overview

-**Target Role Alignment: Data Analyst**
-This project is intentionally positioned to demonstrate how a Data Analyst can move beyond reporting into **data quality, customer analytics readiness, and analytical correctness**.
-Rather than focusing on ML-heavy approaches, the solution emphasizes **SQL-first logic, transparent business rules, and measurable impact on downstream analysis**.

 **Objective**
 Design and implement a *production-grade entity resolution system* that identifies and clusters duplicate customer accounts into a single **Golden Customer ID**.
 The project simulates a real-world banking / financial services scenario where fragmented customer records exist due to channel silos, data-entry errors, and missing identifiers.